How to reduce the Customer Acquisition Cost (CAC)?

 Why reducing CAC matters?

-The idea is trivial, but understanding it is crucial to running a healthy SaaS company.
 If the money needed to get the customer aboard is higher than the overall worth of the deal (Customer Lifetime Value/LTV), then the business can't be viable.

 Every year it’s harder to acquire a customer who, due to the commoditization of the SaaS market, wants to pay less for subscriptions.